braincrafted/bootstrap-bundle/README.md

 About
 -----

-BraincraftedBootstrapBundle is [Bootstrap, from Twitter](http://twitter.github.com/bootstrap/) encapsulated in a [Symfony2](http://symfony.com) bundle.
+BcBootstrapBundle is [Bootstrap, from Twitter](http://twitter.github.com/bootstrap/) encapsulated in a [Symfony2](http://symfony.com) bundle.

 Installation